 From a flower, with love: safflower

-Safflower concentrate is a coloring foodstuff obtained from the petals of the Carthamus tinctorius flower, a traditional ingredient with a cool yellow shade that is also a fit tartrazine/yellow #5 alternative.
+Safflower concentrate is a colouring foodstuff obtained from the petals of the Carthamus tinctorius flower, a traditional ingredient with a cool yellow shade that is also a fit tartrazine/yellow #5 alternative.
 If you want a reference for its shade, think of limoncello, the delicious Italian liquor, reminiscent of Mediterranean summer evenings.
 Good heat and light stability make this ingredient an appropriate tool for plenty of foods and drinks.

 But be sure to check if this ingredient is allowed in your market regulatory frame.
-While it is permitted as a coloring foodstuff in the EU, it is not permitted for use in the US.
+While it is permitted as a colouring foodstuff in the EU, it is not permitted for use in the US.

 Safflower provides a very close match to tartrazine/yellow #5 in beverages (left) and other applications like bakery decorations (right).